 Dryer sheets are your new favorite thing.
 They are great for getting that sparkle from your fixtures and cut through bathtub slime surprisingly well.

 Want to have paper towels handy, but don’t want the eyesore of a roll of paper towels on the counter?
 Use a shelf to hide them.
 This also saves you running back and forth from the bathroom to the kitchen for more paper towels when you run out!
-You can find that clever shelf at Amazon.
+Find it on Amazon.

-The Home Depot Blog gave us this awesome idea to pour a little bit of all purpose cleaner in the bottom of the toilet brush holder.
-I don’t know why I haven’t thought of it before, it’s stinking genius!
+The Home Depot Blog gave us this awesome idea to pour a little bit of all-purpose cleaner in the bottom of the toilet brush holder to prevent smell and that yucky build-up that always seems to occur.

 It’s totally possible to clean away the pink mildew that always accumulates on those plastic shower curtain sheets.
 But guess what?
 There’s an easy fix for that, too.
 Throw them in the washing machine on a normal cycle with a cup of vinegar and two hand towels.
 Prepare to be amazed.